openshift/release/core-services/README.md

 # Core Services and Configuration

-_Only `core-services/secrets` folder is applied to the cluster api.ci._
+This folder is _no longer_ applied to the cluster api.ci.

-Except [user secret management](https://docs.ci.openshift.org/docs/how-tos/adding-a-new-secret-to-ci/), no services are running on `api.ci`.

 ## Quality criteria and conventions

 1. All directories should contain `OWNERS` and `README.md` files.
 This is